EternityForest/AnyoneCanDoIt/README.md

 ### There is no later

-Avoid any plan that involves a person remembering "When X, do Y" or "In 30 minutes, check on the pot".
+Avoid any plan that involves a person remembering "when X, do Y" or "in 30 minutes, check on the pot".

 Especially avoid anything that requires regular recurring maintenance.